PeterUlz/Nucleosome_ctDNA/README.md

  classify expressed cancer driver genes in regions with somatic copy number gains with high accuracy.
  We could even determine the expressed isoform of genes with several TSSs as confirmed by RNA-Seq of the matching primary tumor.
 Our analyses provide functional information about the cells releasing their DNA into the circulation.

+Preprint can be found [here](http://biorxiv.org/content/early/2016/04/20/049478/ "BioRXiv Preprint")

 This is a collection of scripts which were used to analyse whole-genome sequencing of non-cancer controls as well as tumor samples.

+* Alignment and read trimming
+* Average coverage around Transcription start sites
+* Expression prediction based on two features derived from the average coverage analysis
+    * Coverage from -1000bp to +1000bp from TSS (2K-TSS)
+    * Coverage from -150bp to +50bp from TSS (NDR Coverage)